 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:” -2 Timothy 3:16 KJV

 I confess that I was unaware of this issue, and I assure my readers that censorship was not my intention!
 However, I cannot imagine the translators of the NIV acting as a sort of sinister cabal, removing verses at will in order to further a certain agenda.
 Instead, they were simply using the best original manuscripts they could come up with.
 Unfortunately, the Bible, in its early days, was rather like a Wikipedia article, which people felt free to edit according to their taste.
 (Forget tendentious translation, this is monkeying with the text itself!
 Nowadays there are taboos against this sort of thing.)
 This then raises the question, what did the original text look like?
-How shall we go about establishing it?
+Can we even speak of such a thing – and if so, how shall we go about establishing it?
 In the sixteenth century, the Dutch humanist Desiderius Erasmus set himself the task of publishing a Greek New Testament, to which end he collected as many manuscripts of it as he could.
 Perhaps unsurprisingly, not all of these manuscripts agreed with each other, leaving Erasmus to make a few judgment calls.
 This effort has been ongoing since his time – and as more and more biblical manuscripts are uncovered, and our linguistic knowledge has grown more sophisticated, our sense of the original Greek text has sharpened – which means, unfortunately, that what we now realize are later textual additions must be excised, no matter how edifying we might find their sentiments.
 The Hebrew Masoretic Text (“𝕸”) and the Nestle-Aland Koine Greek New Testament, used by the translators of the NIV, are simply more accurate than the Hebrew and Greek sources that were available to the translators of the KJB (who themselves were constantly comparing their efforts to the Bishops’ Bible of 1602, i.e. the KJB isn’t entirely a fresh translation).

 As for the NIV’s lack of Matthew 18:11: Bible Gateway says, in a footnote, “Some manuscripts include here the words of Luke 19:10.”
 For Mark 11:26, it says “Some manuscripts include here words similar to Matt.
 6:15.”
 So it seems that the compilers are willing to acknowledge the editorial decisions they’ve made – and these particular verses appear elsewhere in the bible anyway.